Monilnarang/TestRefresh/README.md

 java -jar Untangle2Weave.jar /path/to/java/repo fixInRepo
 ```

+The LLM Enhancement module has been build to be run as a separate step after the refactoring step.
+It can be run by running the java file refactor2refresh.TestEnhancer.java and providing the path to the refactored test file as an argument.

 ##### Note
 The logs / code might refer to DAT smell as Assertion Pasta, since it was the old name for the same smell.